Inazuma Eleven: Victory Road

-is a sports role-playing video game developed by Level-5.
-It was released for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows and Xbox Series X/S on November 13, 2025.
+is a 2025 sports role-playing video game developed by Level-5.
+It was released for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows and Xbox Series X/S. It is the seventh main installment in the Inazuma Eleven series.
+As of January 2026, the game had sold over 800,000 copies.

+A manga adaptation began serialization in the December 2025 issue of CoroCoro Comic and is currently running in Weekly CoroCoro.

+A sequel, titled Inazuma Eleven: Bold Revolution, was announced on 10 September 2026.
+A release date has yet to be announced.